 The first unit will analyse the events that led to the emergence of India and Pakistan and the disputes that since then have divided them, mostly related to the Kashmiri issue.
-These disputes are analysed within their regional context and in light of internal challenges , from ethnic and rleigious tensions to socio-economic disparity.
-The second unit aims at analysing the historical processes that charaterised China, Japan and other Southeast Asian countries from the colonial era until the end of the Second World War.
-The third unit aims at analysing the historical processes that charaterised East Asian countries and their mutual relations after the II world war.
+These disputes are analysed within their regional context and in light of internal challenges , from ethnic and religious tensions to socio-economic disparity.
+The bilateral relations will be analysed also in the context of the Afghan crisis.

 Prerequisites for admission

 Lectures, discussions and presentations